tumagonx/nwjs_docs_old/Build-native-modules-with-nw-gyp.md

 ## Known issues and limitations

-**NOTE**: native module is supposed to be rebuilt with newer version of node-webkit, because V8 doesn't have any stable ABI.
+**NOTE**: The V8 version in node-webkit is different with the version in Node.js.
+And because V8 doesn't have any stable ABI, your native module could be broken.
+But we are trying our best to support native modules, deprecated API is supported to maintain backward compatibility.
+And if you find your module can't be built, file an issue.

 On Windows, the executable file `nw.exe` cannot be renamed, or the native module cannot be loaded since it will try to find `nw.exe`.
 See https://github.com/rogerwang/node-webkit/issues/199